lyuziyang888-cloud/global-media-and-culture-review-/study-guides/unit-05-review.md

 ### What does the Indian Netflix chart show?

 Netflix has much less Indian-produced content than Zee5, Sun NXT and JioHotstar.
 It is important but not dominant.

-## Tutorial Exam Question

-**Question:** Apply industrial contact zones to television formats using *The Traitors*.

-**Short answer:** The format keeps its central rules, but local producers change the location, host, contestants and prize.
-This shows global format ownership interacting with local production.

 ## Exam Answer Pattern